switchboard-xyz/switchboard/cli/README.md

     <value>]

 ARGUMENTS
-  QUEUEKEY  public key of the oracle queue to create a crank for
+  QUEUEKEY  public key of the oracle queue to create a crank on

 FLAGS
   -h, --help             Show CLI help.